mf-dlcz/Data-Pagination/README.md

 ## Project Overview

-This project showcases my city.
+This project taught me how to display a list of student information in different pages.

 ![website screenshot](/examples/example-meets.png)